ArchieForde/HonoursStageProject/README.md

 # HonoursStageProject
-A repository for my Honours Stage Project: SafeLLM for AI Scheming: Detection and Mitigation Strategies (KA-25-1061)
+A repository for my Honours Stage Project: Recommend me a Game (JLG-25-1038)